 The Hasedera temple is famous for its many flowers, especially the hydrangea.
 In the months June and July, when the hydrangea are is blossom the temple is especially popular.
 But to our opinion, the temple is worth a visit a year round with the stunning view of the pacific sea from the temple’s observatory.

-The temple is located on a hill, therefore many steps are involved when exploring the complex.
+The temple is located on a hill, thus many steps are involved when exploring the complex.
 The entrance itself is located down hill, but climbing your way to the top is totally worth it, we think so at least.

 Try to spot the little jizo statues while you are visiting Hasedera.
 Ryo-en Jizo is a group of three little Jizo statues, that you can find in three different locations within the temple.
 These little guys will definitely make you smile!